×

 What are the visa & residency requirements in Glasgow?

 "In order to visit or live in Glasgow, one must obtain a visa or residency permit.
 The process of applying for a visa involves submitting an application form, providing supporting documents, and paying the applicable fee.
 The visa application must be submitted to the British Embassy or Consulate in the applicant's home country.
 The visa application must be approved before the applicant can travel to Glasgow.
 The process of applying for residency in Glasgow involves submitting an application form, providing supporting documents, and paying the applicable fee.
 The application must be submitted to the UK Visas and Immigration office.
 The application must be approved before the applicant can live in Glasgow.
-The applicant may also need to provide proof of employment or other evidence of their ability to support themselves financially," said one expat living in Glasgow.
+The applicant may also need to provide proof of employment or other evidence of their ability to support themselves financially," said an expat in Glasgow.

 Why do people move to Glasgow?